nicknsts/PlotIN/docs/user_guide.md

 ## 14. Online / Offline Behavior

-PlotIN works entirely offline.
+PlotIN works online and offline.
 However, **online use is recommended** because:

 - the tool can retrieve **update notifications**
-- users may be informed of **fixes and enhancements**
+- you may be informed about **bug fixes and new features**
-- documentation links can open automatically
+- documentation links (Help button) can open directly in the browser

 ### When offline:
-- a small **Offline** button appears
+- a small **Offline** button appears in the GUI
-- after restoring internet, click it to trigger an immediate recheck
+- after restoring your internet connection, click this button if you want PlotIN to check for updates immediately
-- otherwise, PlotIN automatically attempts reconnection periodically
+- otherwise, PlotIN will periodically attempt to re-check connectivity automatically

 No plotting features are restricted in offline mode.